bisqwit/TinyDeflate/README.md

 8) The output data buffer is assumed to persist during the call and doubles as the sliding window for the decompression.

 9) If the input iterator deferences into a value outside the 0 — 255 range, the decompression aborts with return value 1.

+10) If `length` bytes have been read from `begin` and the decompression is not yet complete, the decompression aborts with return value 1.

 ```C++
 // An InputFunctor has the following prototype,